openstreetmap/svn-archive/sites/wms.openstreetmap.de/wms-readme.txt

 Configuration:

 Layers are added using osmwms.map.
-This is (more or less) an ordinary mapfile with the exeption of the "copyright" metadata in layers.
+This is (more or less) an ordinary mapfile with the exeption of some metadata fields in layers:
-This is used for layer specific copyright messages rendered as watermark.
+ "copyright"     - This is used for layer specific copyright messages rendered as watermark.

-Files need to use EPSG:4326 projection.
-In Addition to the mapfile new layers should also be added manually to the index.html shown at the servers root directory.
+ "-wms-disabled" - If true, WMS is disabled for this layer.
+ "-terms-of-use" - Additional terms-of-use text that is displayed on the overview index page.